hannibal002/SkyHanni/CONTRIBUTING.md

     - Mods that have reached their end of life.
 (Rip SBA, Dulkir and Soopy).
     - The mod has, according to Hypixel rules, illegal features ("cheat mod/client").
     - If you can improve the existing feature in a meaningful way.
+- The rule above applies to features another mod has already released.
+An open pull request in another mod is not a released feature.
+It never blocks a pull request here, and no pull request here is closed because another mod happens to be working on something similar.
+This works both ways: if another mod releases something that is sitting in an open pull request here, that is equally fine and no reason to complain.
+- Independently of that, never take code, coordinates, item lists or other collected data from another mod, released or not.
+That is copying, whatever the status of the feature is.
 - All new classes should be written in Kotlin, with a few exceptions:
     - Mixin classes in `at.hannibal2.skyhanni.mixins.transformers`
       Keep mixin code minimal.
 The mixin method should contain only a single call to a Kotlin function.
 All logic belongs in Kotlin.